How to conjugate Saber in Spanish

 Saber in the Subjunctive Future Perfect

-The Subjunctive Future Perfect is used For example, "hubiere sabido", meaning "I will have known".
+The Subjunctive Future Perfect is used to speak about something that will have happened if a hypothetical situations occurs in the future.
+For example, "hubiere sabido", meaning "I will have known".

 Pronoun | Spanish | English |